singhaditya8499/singhaditya8499.github.io/about.md

         </p>
         <br>
     </div>
-    I then build a solution for a real world problem using the newly learnt technology stack.
+    After learning I try to build a solution for a real world problem using the newly learnt technology stack.
     <div class="quote">
         <br>
         <p class="message">